FeatherFramework/feather-admin/README.md

 - Apply several optional player effects
 - Open the menu with a key or chat command
 - Store admin actions in the database and review them from a paginated Admin Logs page
-- Search online or offline characters and assign staff roles with account-level hierarchy protection
+- Search and filter online or offline characters, assign staff roles with required reasons, and review role-change history
 - Filter admin logs by administrator, player, action, or date
 - Record admin actions in the server console and optionally Discord